-Where an applicant has been evicted as a result of antisocial behaviour within the past 3 years, where they are made an offer of housing, this will be a Short SST with support.
+Where an applicant has been evicted as a result of antisocial behaviour within the past 3 years, where they are made an offer of housing, this will be a Short Scottish Secure Tenancy with support.
 Where there is evidence of antisocial behaviour, the applicant will remain on the active waiting list and have their behaviour monitored.
 No offer of housing will be made unless the level of behaviour is considered satisfactory by the Council or Housing Association.

-Applicants who have a debt related to a tenancy that is worth more than one month's rent will be suspended and there is no repayment arrangement in place which has been maintained for at least 3 months.
+Applicants who have a debt related to a tenancy that is worth more than one month's rent and there is no repayment arrangement in place which has been maintained for at least 3 months will be suspended or bypassed for an offer of housing.
 Their agreement to pay will be monitored and offers of housing will be dependent on evidence of satisfactory repayments.
 If the applicant is bypassed for an offer, they will receive written confirmation of the following: